-There are some 1350 colour photographs of selected ethnographic artefacts from the Pitt Rivers Museum in Oxford, the Museum of Mankind, London, the Museum of Archaeology and Anthropology in Cambridge and other public and private collections.
+The videodisc contains a selection of images of different kinds.
+There are some 135O colour photographs of selected ethnographic artefacts from the Pitt Rivers Museum in Oxford, the Museum of Mankind, London, the Museum of Archaeology and Anthropology in Cambridge and other public and private collections.
 These include photographs of a selection of weapons, tools, ornaments and textiles.
-These can be located as 'artefacts' in the accompanying videodisc map, and cover the period from about 1870 to the present day.

 There are copies of some 4OO drawings and paintings between the 1847 and 1947 taken from diaries, fieldnotes, printed and other sources, varying from full colour portraits to small sketches of a decorative pattern.
 They include designs, patterns, human faces, house types, flora and fauna.
-They are labelled 'sketches' in the videodisc map.

 There are 165 maps specially re-drawn for the videodisc.
 These indicate the position of more than a thousand villages, towns, rivers and mountains in the Naga area which are referred to in texts and pictures.
-These are indicated as 'map' on the videodisc map.

 There are about 7000 black and white, and a few colour, photographs from the 1880's to 1948.
 These cover all aspects of Naga life, art, architecture, crafts, rituals, sport, family life, marriage, war, head-hunting, agriculture, fishing, colonialism and many others.
 All major sub-groups of the Nagas are covered.
-They come from public archives and private collections and are referred to as 'photographs'.
+They come from public archives and private collections.